120 or 240 Liter Trash Bin? How to Find the Right Size

 Which garbage bin for 5 people?

-A household of 5 people usually exceeds a single 240-liter residual waste bin with biweekly collection.
+A 5-person household usually exceeds a single 240-liter residual waste bin with biweekly collection.
 Common solutions are two 240-liter bins, a second smaller bin just for organic waste, or switching to weekly collection.
-Check with your municipality if in doubt, as base fees and number of collections affect each other.
+Clarify with your municipality if in doubt, as base fees and number of collections affect each other.

 Conclusion: Which size suits you?